 Over the last 10,000 years agricultural land has expanded into forests, wild grasslands and other ecosystems.
 The world lost one-third of its forests, and today agricultural land makes up half of the world’s ice- and desert-free land.
 The loss of these forests and other natural vegetation has released a lot of carbon into the atmosphere: we have emitted around 1400 billion tonnes of CO2 over millennia.

 The website states that this is from 387 Gt of Carbon from land use changes due to agriculture – the research paper they reference says its 466 Gt of Carbon.
 This does not include the carbon lost from soils due to agriculture.
 According to the first Global Land Outlook Report “global soil organic carbon has been reduced by 176 Gt compared to the natural, undisturbed state”.
 This has added a further 645 billion tonnes of CO2.
 This would give a combined total of 2,045 billion tonnes of CO2 over millennia.
-The total CO2 from fossil fuels and cement production is 1,600 billion tonnes of fossil fuels – so the potential for CO2 sequestration by restoring ecosystems is truly enormous.
+The total CO2 from fossil fuels and cement production is 1,600 billion tonnes – so the potential for CO2 sequestration by restoring ecosystems is truly enormous.

 It can be easy to forget about these emissions that happened decades, centuries, or even millennia ago.
 We tend to only focus on emissions today.
 This undersells the role that our agricultural land use could play in tackling climate change.
 In this article I’ll explain why this is the case.